Peter Arvai

-The native Hungarian form of this personal name is Árvai Péter.
-This article uses Western name order when mentioning individuals.

-Peter Arvai (born October 26, 1979) is a Hungarian/Swedish entrepreneur and activist.
+Peter Arvai (born October 26, 1979) is a Hungarian–Swedish businessman and activist.
 He is the Executive Chairman, co-founder and former CEO of Prezi, a cloud-based presentation software company.
 As an entrepreneur, he founded omvard.se in Sweden, and co-founded Prezi in 2009 along with designer Adam Somlai-Fischer and computer scientist and university professor Peter Halacsy.
 As of 2020, Prezi has more than 100 million users worldwide.

 Early life and education

 Arvai was born in Karlskoga, Sweden to Hungarian parents.
 He has lived in Tokyo, Stockholm, Singapore, San Francisco and Budapest, and is a graduate of Stockholm University.
 While in Japan, he studied Japanese and completed a training program at Fuji Xerox.
 As part of his business program, Arvai studied economics in Singapore for an exchange semester, and was one of the first batch of students to attend the newly introduced Master in Media Technology and Engineering program (1999-2005) at the Royal Institute of Technology.
 After graduating Arvai co-founded the program's alumni group.